 Solo marimba somewhere between Glen Gould and Keith Jarrett.
 Check out the CD page.
 There are different types of spirals.
 The helix represents visually one of the ways the songs evolve.
 There are repeated patterns, which could be the individual circles of the helix, yet they move forward and change slowly, kneading the palpability of time.
 Sometimes they are not exact patterns, but self similar groups, like different leaves on a tree, or the rush of water over stone.

 In the music of Spiral Marimba, the variations amidst the patterns magnify the ears’ concentration.
 The short motives, whether based on sticking, rhythm, harmony or melody, immediately build a strong unit, to which one can add or subtract different spices.
-With roots in minimal music, jazz and rock, Spiral Marimba weaves patterns together with borders of improvisation.
+With roots in minimal music, classic, jazz and rock, Spiral Marimba weaves patterns together with borders of improvisation.

 The music is is Internal combustion.
 Internal seasons.
 Internal spring.
 Internal space.
 Sidespace.
 Stasis.
 Substasis.
 Prestate.
 Innerstate.
 Innerception.
 Innersense.
 Internal gravity.